-The type # class-path is a special kind of abbreviation.
-This abbreviation unifies with the type of any object belonging to a subclass of class class-path.
+The type # classtype-path is a special kind of abbreviation.
+This abbreviation unifies with the type of any object belonging to a subclass of the class type classtype-path.
 It is handled in a special way as it usually hides a type variable (an ellipsis, representing the methods that may be added in a subclass).
 In particular, it vanishes when the ellipsis gets instantiated.
-Each type expression # class-path defines a new type variable, so type # class-path -> # class-path is usually not the same as type (# class-path as ' ident) -> ' ident.
+Each type expression # classtype-path defines a new type variable, so type # classtype-path -> # classtype-path is usually not the same as type (# classtype-path as ' ident) -> ' ident.